 Is fresh pumpkin better than canned for cats?

-Fresh and canned pumpkin provide essentially the same nutritional benefits when prepared correctly.
-Canned pumpkin is actually more convenient and has a more consistent texture and fiber content.
+Fresh and canned pumpkin provide the same nutritional benefits when prepared correctly.
+Canned pumpkin is more convenient and has a more consistent texture and fiber content.
 The canning process breaks down the pumpkin fibers slightly, which can make them more digestible and effective.
 If you choose fresh pumpkin, cook it thoroughly (baked or steamed), remove all seeds and skin, and puree it until smooth.
 The effort rarely provides additional benefits compared to opening a can, but if you grow your own pumpkins or prefer fresh ingredients, it’s perfectly acceptable.

 Can kittens eat canned pumpkin?